-12.2 The Running Heating Test, Section 13, shall be conducted only at the manufacturer's request, or in accordance with an end-use standard.
-A motor that has been tested for running heating protection only shall be marked in accordance with 22.6.
+- 12.1 Deleted March 28, 2001 - 12.2 The Running Heating Test, Section 13, shall be conducted only at the manufacturer's request, or in accordance with an end-use standard.
+A motor that has been tested for running heating protection only shall be marked in accordance with 16A.5.

-12.3 All protectors shall comply with the Limited Short Circuit Test, Section 18, and when required, the Protector Insulation Test, Section 19.

-12.4 The performance tests are to be conducted on representative samples of motor/protector combinations.
-The number of samples specified are to be in accordance with the range of motors to be protected.

-12.5 A protector calibrated to have a tolerance in excess of $\pm 5EC$ (9EF) of the nominal opening temperature or $\pm 15EC$ (27EF) of the closing temperature, shall be tested in accordance with 12.6 to determine that the wider tolerance protector has an intended locked-rotor cycling life.

-12.6 As required by 12.5, the following motor/protector combinations are to be tested:

-- a) One sample protector calibrated to open at the maximum temperature is to be subjected to all tests required in this standard; and - b) One sample calibrated to open at the minimum temperature and close at the maximum temperature is to be subjected to the Locked-Rotor Endurance Test, Section 16, except the duration is to be 18 days.
+- 12.3 All protectors shall comply with the Limited Short Circuit Test, Section 18, and when required, the Protector Insulation Test, Section 19. - 12.4 The performance tests are to be conducted on representative samples of motor/protector combinations.
+The number of samples specified are to be in accordance with the range of motors to be protected. - 12.5 A protector calibrated to have a tolerance in excess of $\pm 5^{\circ}$ C (9°F) of the nominal opening temperature or $\pm 15^{\circ}$ C (27°F) of the closing temperature, shall be tested in accordance with 12.6 to determine that the wider tolerance protector has an intended locked-rotor cycling life. - 12.6 As required by 12.5, the following motor/protector combinations are to be tested to all temperature and endurance tests: - a) One sample protector calibrated to open at the maximum temperature is to be subjected to all tests required in this standard; and - b) One sample calibrated to open at the minimum temperature and close at the maximum temperature is to be subjected to the Locked-Rotor Endurance Test, Section 16, except the duration is to be 18 days.

-12.7 Thermocouples are to be placed on the surfaces of coils of all windings and on parts, other than a commutator, exposed in the interior of the motor.
-A thermocouple on a coil is to be applied to the actual conductor material, or it is to be separated from that material by not more than the integrally applied conductor insulation.

-12.8 Testing is to be conducted on individual or multiple samples of a motor/protector combination.
-When individual samples are used, then the tests shall be conducted in the sequence presented in the following sections.

-12.9 When a secondary or back-up protector operates during a test, the primary protector is to be removed or shunted from the circuit and the test is to be repeated.
+- 12.7 Thermocouples are to be placed on the surfaces of coils of all windings and on parts, other than a commutator, exposed in the interior of the motor.
+A thermocouple on a coil is to be applied to the actual conductor material, or it is to be separated from that material by not more than the integrally applied conductor insulation. - 12.8 Testing is to be conducted on individual or multiple samples of a motor/protector combination.
+When individual samples are used, then the tests shall be conducted in the sequence presented in the following sections. - 12.9 When a secondary or back-up protector is provided, it shall be removed or shunted so that only the primary protector is being tested.